Greece croquet players say the sport has many elements to it — it’s competitive, social and exciting, they say

 Want to Play Croquet?

-Play at the SportsPark court, once it begins this spring, will be in the morning on Tuesdays and Saturdays, from 10 a.m., and on Tuesday and Thursday nights at 5:30 p.m.
+Play at the SportsPark court, once it begins this spring, will be by reservation at this time, on Tuesday and Thursday.
 The park is at 373 N. Greece Road.
-You can check on event dates at www.roccroquet.org or send questions or requests for information to Sue Sherer at firstname.lastname@example.org.
+You can check on event dates at www.roccroquet.org or send questions or requests for information to Sue Sherer at email@example.com.
 If there’s a problem with the weather or the course is too damp, play will be called off an hour before scheduled.